Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/ios_user_guide.rst

 iOS User Guide
 =============================

-The CABD has compiled information on dams, waterfalls, stream crossings, and fishways from over 800 data sources; however, there is still many missing structures and a need to fill in information gaps for the majority of existing points.
-To address these data gaps, tools are being developed to enable individuals across the country to contribute information to the CABD.
-The CANFISHPASS iOS mobile app is one such tool.

 App Access and Installation
 ----------------------------
-You can download the mobile app (CANFISHPASS) from the Apple App store.
+You can download the mobile app (CANFISHPASS) from the `Apple App store <https://apps.apple.com/ca/app/canfishpass/id6749703687>`_.
 Once installed, the app will be accessible on your phone with the CWF logo as the app icon.

 .. figure:: img/apple_app_phone.png
     :align: center